tencent-quantum-lab/tensorcircuit/docs/source/contribution.rst

 **i18n:**

-For Chinese docs, we refer to the standard i18n workflow provided by sphinx, see `here <https://www.sphinx-doc.org/en/master/usage/advanced/intl.html>`__.
+For Chinese docs, we refer to the standard i18n workflow provided by the sphinx, see `here <https://www.sphinx-doc.org/en/master/usage/advanced/intl.html>`__.

 To update the po file from updated English rst files, using